 - Truffle Curly Fries

 - Broccoli Cauliflower Veggie Tots

 - Preheat oven to 450 F/ 230 C

-- Cut potatoes into ¼ inch matchstick sized strips, trying to make sure they are all around the same size so they bake evenly.
+- Cut potatoes into ¼ inch matchstick shaped strips, trying to make sure they are all around the same size so they bake evenly and crispy.
 I use a mandoline to make it easy.
 I like to keep the skins on but you can peel them if you prefer.

-- Place in a bowl and sprinkle with cornstarch (if using).
+- Dry them well, place in a bowl and sprinkle with cornstarch (if using).
 Mix the fries to spread it all around.

 - Add the oil/broth and seasonings.
 Mix well to spread around.

 - Place fries on parchment lined (also help with crispness and reduces the need for extra oil) cookie sheet and bake for 15 minutes.
 Make sure they are in a single layer to help with the crispy end result.